mehowthe/fastnfuriours/README.md

 2. User management - add groups of users that are allowed to make changes to their cinema movie repertoire
 3. Add proper authentication - for demo purpose it's using Basic Authentication
 4. Error handling and validation (there's only validation on adding new Rate (0-5 stars) right now)
+5. This is not a fully RESTful API - it's only covering required functionality
 #### Explanation of choices

 Spring Boot + H2 in-memory database + Spring Security + Spring REST + Spring Data - for a fast development